-The power of rings is well known.
-When the ring speaks to her, the subject stops.
-This is what I have to analyse to understand how seduction is operating in Argyll Arcade and solve the case; it is therefore a matter of linking the ring's speech to the subject's halting.
-There are two steps to the process of seduction, first, interpellation, portraiture, performativity, acting out, trompe l'oeil, the lure, afterwardness, position and anamorphosis, passage à l'acte and the act of photographing in relation to seduction are examined.
+The power of rings is well known.285 When the ring speaks to her, the subject stops.

+^{284.} In its circling around seduction, this chapter also touches on concepts that relate to seduction.
+Though the invocatory drive, language and the body, reversibility, and the psychoanalytic concepts of evenly hovering attention and resistance are explored; through the scopic drive, the feminine subject, self-portraiture, performativity, acting out, trompe l'oeil, the lure, afterwardness, position and anamorphosis, passage à l'acte and the act of photographing in relation to seduction are examined.

-285. Remember, for example, Frodo's adventures in J.R.
+^{285.} Remember, for example, Frodo's adventures in J.R.
 Tolkien's Lord of the Rings and his struggle with the jewel that wanted to be worn, or the ring in Diderot's Indiscreet Jewels.